Brettles/short-sqs-lab/README.md

 # Short SQS and Kinesis Lab
-This is a short AWS lab covering [SQS](https://aws.amazon.com/sqs/) messaging, [Kinesis](https://aws.amazon.com/kinesis/data-streams/) data streaming from "traditional" compute (i.e. a virtual machine somwehere) and then looking at how to process those SQS and Kinesis messages in [Lambda](https://aws.amazon.com/lambda/).
+This is a short AWS lab covering [SQS](https://aws.amazon.com/sqs/) messaging, [Kinesis](https://aws.amazon.com/kinesis/data-streams/) data streaming from "traditional" compute (i.e. a virtual machine somewhere) and then looking at how to process those SQS and Kinesis messages in [Lambda](https://aws.amazon.com/lambda/).

 ## Requirements
 You will need an AWS account to run this lab.
 You can run all of the commands from a Python-enabled virtual machine anywhere with appropriate IAM permissions (or roles if running within AWS) but to make things easier to demonstrated, we will show all of this using [Cloud9](https://aws.amazon.com/cloud9/).